Melting Point

 Discussion (20 points)

 Write a minimum one-page (12 font, single spaced) discussion on the experiment conducted this week.
 Address as many questions as you can from each category as fully as possible integrating the collected data, providing explanations for the observed trends, and evaluating whether your original assumptions about the experiment were validated by the results.
 The assignment will be graded on completeness, clarity of the explanations and the meaningful integration of the collected and calculated data.
-Correct grammar and appropriate format for the chemical formulae and chemical reactions is expected.- (Existing knowledge, research, and views) List the type of intermolecular forces you expect for each of your compound samples based on their structural formula.
+Correct grammar and appropriate format for the chemical formulae and chemical reactions is expected.

 - (Existing knowledge, research, and views) Describe the characteristics that influence the strength of each identified intermolecular force type.